The Moon on the Aventine Hill, Rome March 31st

 Translated by A. S. Kline online here.

 Caesar is Julius Caesar.
-Aeneas was the last Trojan and survived the end of Troy.
-He came to Italy, found a Kingdom (Latium) in which his descendent, Romulus, would found Rome.
+Aeneas was the last Trojan who survived the end of Troy.
+He came to Italy, founded a Kingdom (Latium) in which his descendant, Romulus, would found Rome.
 This is told in Virgil’s Aeneid.
-So the Romans considered themselves to be Trojans.

-The new City chose Mars, the Roman God of War, father of their founder – as its patron God because it suited the Romans and their destiny to rule the world.
-So March was named after Mars, and, unlike other Calendars the Kalends of Mars (1st March) was the beginning of the Roman year.
-(At least in Rome’s early days as we discussed on March 1st).
-Ovid in the ‘Fasti’ tells makes the point, through Romulus’s voice and explains something about the various Calendars run by different tribes/Cities:
+The new City chose Mars, the Roman God of War, father of their founder – as its patron God.
+He suited the Romans with their destiny to rule the world.
+So March was named after Mars, and 1st March was the beginning of the Roman year.
+(At least in Rome’s early days as I discussed in my post on March 1st).
+Ovid in the ‘Fasti’ makes the point, through Romulus’s voice, and explains something about the various Calendars run by different tribes/Cities:

 ‘And the founder of the eternal City said: